Following is the eligibility criteria for JEE (Main) 2016 :-

 ||Chemistry, Bio-technology, Computer Science, Biology

 ||Mathematics with 50% marks in aggregate at 10+2 level

 - Admission to NITs, and IIITs, will be based on 40% weightage for performance in Class XII board or other qualifying examination‘s marks (normalized) and the remainder 60% weightage would be given to JEE (Main).
 This also applies to other Centrally Funded Technical Institutions (CFTIs) and other participating institutions.

 - The number of attempts which a candidate can avail at JEE (Main) shall be limited to three (3) for all the candidate in consecutive years.
 If you have passed +2 exam in 2014 or 2015 or appearing in +2 in 2016, you are eligible to appear in JEE (Main) 2016.
 If you have passed +2 in 2013 or before or appearing in 2017, you are not eligible to appear in JEE (Main) 2016.

-- For admission to institutions in the state of Maharashtra, Madhya Pradesh, Nagaland and Odisha, the number of attempts permissible shall be as per the practice used earlier for these state level examinations.
+- For admission to institutions in the state of Madhya Pradesh, Nagaland and Odisha, the number of attempts permissible shall be as per the practice used earlier for their respective state level examinations.